jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Enable small network buffers

 Allows support for very small network audio packets.
 These are only used if the sound card buffer delay is smaller than 128 samples.
 The smaller the network buffers, the lower the audio latency.
 But at the same time the network load increases and the probability of audio dropouts also increases (particuarly if your network connection has any significant jitter).
 Try enabling this option if you are suffering from high latency or bad audio quality.
 However, keeping it disabled will normally mean better audio quality.

-### Measurements
+### Audio Stream Rate

-The Ping Time is the time required for the audio stream to travel from the client to the server and back again.
-This delay is introduced by the network and ideally should be about 20-30 ms. When this delay is higher than about 50 ms, it starts to become more noticeable and you may find it harder to keep in time, though it is still possible once you get used to it.
-Factors such as tempo, the instrument played or headphone isolation will have an impact on the delay you find you can deal with.
-The most probable causes for a high delay are that your distance to the server is too large or your internet connection is not sufficient.

-Overall Delay is calculated from the current Ping Time and the delay introduced by the current buffer settings.

-Audio Upstream Rate depends on the current audio packet size and compression setting.
+Depends on the current audio packet size and compression setting.
 Make sure that the upstream rate is not higher than your available internet upload speed (check this with a service such as [librespeed.org](https://librespeed.org/)).

 ## Advanced Setup